Wataru811/dailyLogger/README.md

 # dailyLogger

-Daily Report writer by Electron framework.
+Daily Report logger by Electron framework.

 The app is intended for whom manage one or more projects to keep track of their work with clients and team members.